 Windows 10 allows you to add Wi-Fi Network Profile in two ways, using the Settings app and Control Panel.
-Using any of the methods, you can easily add network details such as network name, security type, security key, etc. Once the network profile is added to your Windows 10 PC, you can easily connect with that network whenever it is available nearby to you.
-Even if you accidentally deleted the Wi-Fi network profile, you can add that network profile manually anytime using any of these two methods.
+Using any method, you can easily add network details such as network name, security type, security key, etc. Once the network profile is added to your Windows 11/10 PC, you can easily connect with that network whenever you are available nearby.
+Even if you accidentally deleted the Wi-Fi network profile, you can add that network profile manually at anytime using any of these two methods.

 How to add a new Wi-Fi Network Profile in Windows 10?